blitz0p3rations/blitz0p3rations.github.io/_posts/2023-07-3-Monteverde.md

 ### Remediations
 - Account Lockout: Enforce account lockout policies to limit the number of unsuccessful login attempts for an account.
 This prevents attackers from continuously guessing passwords.

-- Multi-Factor Authentication (MFA): Implement MFA to add an additional layer of security.
+- Multi-Factor Authentication (MFA): Implement MFA to add a layer of security.
 Even if an attacker guesses a password, they would still need a second factor to gain access.

 - Complex Password Policies: Enforce strong password policies that require a combination of uppercase, lowercase, numbers, and special characters.
 Discourage the use of easily guessable passwords.

 - Rate Limiting: Implement rate limiting on authentication attempts to prevent rapid and repeated login attempts from the same source.

-### Credentials disclosure in share folder
+### Credentials disclosure in shared folder
 This finding aligns with the MITRE ATT&CK technique "Credential Dumping" (T1003), where adversaries obtain account login and password information.
 It is crucial to secure shared resources to prevent unauthorized access and credential exposure.
 ### PoC
 Following the compromise of the previously compromised account, we explored the contents of a shared folder that was accessible to the compromised account.
 Through this access, we were able to identify credentials associated with Azure services.
 This information leakage illustrates a potential security weakness, as sensitive credentials were exposed within a shared environment.